creoapp/documentation/docs/creo/exporter.md

 }
 ```

-As you can see, `Button1` properties are exported as well and the view is configured in a single place, the variable name is the same for both `Creo` and the native project; this means you can access the `Button1` variable like in __gravity__:
+`Button1` properties are exported as well and the view is configured in a single place.
+The variable name is the same for both `Creo` and the native project; this means you can access the `Button1` variable like in __gravity__:

 ```